devops-4-0/notes/README.md

 - **Troubleshooting**: Identifying zombies and managing uninterruptible sleeps can resolve system bottlenecks.
 - **Resource Management**: Prioritize and tune processes effectively by monitoring states.

-This comprehensive view should serve well for your presentation.
-Let me know if you need additional diagrams or real-world scenarios!